postcss/postcss-cli/README.md

 ### Context

-For more advanced usage it's recommend to to use a function in `postcss.config.js`, this gives you access to the CLI context to dynamically apply options and plugins **per file**
+For more advanced usage, it's recommended to use a function in `postcss.config.js`; this gives you access to the CLI context to dynamically apply options and plugins **per file**

 |   Name    |    Type    |              Default               | Description          |
 | :-------: | :--------: | :--------------------------------: | :------------------- |